mikalv/awesome-qt-qml/README.md

 * [arcgis-runtime-toolkit-qt](https://github.com/Esri/arcgis-runtime-toolkit-qt) - This project contains QML source code for controls and utilities you can use with the ArcGIS Runtime SDK for Qt.
 * [QtFirebase](https://github.com/Larpon/QtFirebase) - An effort to bring the Firebase C++ API to Qt + QML.
 * [GATutorial-QML](https://github.com/lasconic/GATutorial-QML) - A simple integration of Google Analytics with Qt Quick for iOS and Android.
+* [social-connect-qml-plugin](https://github.com/microsoft-mobile/social-connect-qml-plugin) - This plug-in delivers an interface for Qt Quick developers for accessing the APIs of Facebook and Twitter that allow creating mobile applications powered by social media.
+* [QtAdMob](https://github.com/yevgeniy-logachev/QtAdMob) - QtAdMob is a C++ lib for Qt with QML support, which allows to show ads from AdMob on Android and iOS platforms.

 ## Styling
 * [fluid](https://github.com/lirios/fluid) - Fluid is a collection of cross-platform QtQuick components for building fluid and dynamic applications.
 * [fontawesome.pri](https://github.com/benlau/fontawesome.pri) - Using FontAwesome in QML.
 * [font-awesome-qml](https://github.com/QMLCommunity/font-awesome-qml) - Font Awesome in QML (Qt Quick).
+* [QMLFontAwesome](https://github.com/qCring/QMLFontAwesome) - Resources for FontAwesome support in your QML application.
 * [qml-material](https://github.com/papyros/qml-material) - Material Design implemented in QtQuick.
 * [qml-bootstrap](https://github.com/brexis/qml-bootstrap) - Sweet Qml components inspired from Ionic framework style for mobile and desktop Qt/Qml projects.
 * [StratifyQML](https://github.com/StratifyLabs/StratifyQML) - Stratify Labs UI QML framework inspired by Twitter Bootstrap.